-This timeline shows how we can slowly walk our dogs within the first weeks after the neutering procedure.
+This timeline shows how we can slowly walk our dogs within the first weeks after the neutering surgery.
 It offers a better understanding of what the dog is going through so that we can take good care of our pets until they regain strength for routine walks.

 - First 24 Hours: The dog will be most uncomfortable during the first day after the surgery.
 It may feel drowsy due to the anesthesia and stitches, so it would be unwise to force the dog to take walks at this stage.
 Besides, the dog won’t have the energy to move, as it most likely would want to rest.

-- Two Days After: We generally recommend that dogs take complete rest up to 48 hours after the surgery.
+- Two Days After: I generally recommend that dogs take complete rest up to 48 hours after the surgery.
 While some dogs may regain strength at this point, there’s still a risk of infection due to the fresh stretches.
 If your pet exerts too much effort in walking, you also risk the chance of the incision to open and cause bleeding.

 Risks of Walking Your Dog Too Early

-If your dog strains itself from walking, it may suffer from increased swelling, which would delay the recovery process.
+If your neutered dog strains itself from walking, it may suffer from increased swelling, which would delay the recovery process.
 Consequently, we risk opening the wound, resulting in your pet getting replacement stitches.

 How to Help Your Dog Regain Strength for Walking